 Was a joy to watch for most of last year's renewal and never looked like being caught by Double Shuffle, despite idling late on.

 Followed that up with a brave second to Native River in the Gold Cup and then closed his campaign with an emphatic defeat of Bristol De Mai at Aintree.

-Chances: The nine-year-old still has scope for even more improvement and has to be rated a worthy favourite in the King George VI Chase odds.
+Chances: The nine-year-old still has scope for even more improvement and is rightly rated the one to beat again in the King George VI Chase odds.

 Trainer: Ruth Jefferson

 Injury problems cut short what promised to be a superb campaign last term, with the seven-year-old last seen in action when comfortably accounting for Cue Card at Ascot in February.